 The Associate of Science (A.S.) degree in Computer Science is designed to provide the foundation necessary for optimal transfer to four year degree programs.
-The degree meets the computer science statewide articulation agreement for transfer to the fourteen Pennsylvania System of State Higher Education institutions.
+The degree meets the computer science statewide articulation agreement for transfer to the fourteen Pennsylvania System of State Higher Education institutions and other institutions participating in the Pennsylvania Transfer and Articulation Center agreements.

-- 1. Design and develop program - 2.
+- Design and develop program - 2.
 Demonstrate proficiency in computer architecture - 3.
 Demonstrate proficiency in mathematics at the calculus level

-- Be admitted to the program as a matriculated student - Admission to the program is restricted to students who are fully prepared for the level of work required. - Entering students will be tested for English, math, and reading deficiencies.
+- Be admitted to the program as a matriculated student - Admission to the program is restricted to students who are fully prepared for the level of work required.
+A strong background in high school mathematics (at least pre-calc) and sciences is desired. - Entering students will be tested for English, mathematics, and reading deficiencies.
 Students are expected to remediate deficiencies prior to matriculation. - Satisfactorily complete all degree requirements, including General Education and Major Requirements.